Understanding URL Encoding and Decoding

 Use our free URL Encoder & Decoder to:

-- Instantly encode unsafe characters into proper URL-safe format
+- Instantly encode unsafe characters into proper URL-safe format.

-- Debug GET parameters and complex query strings
+- Debug GET parameters and complex query strings effortlessly.

 Was this article helpful?